meepingsnesroms/Mu/readme.md

 It is the best Palm brand OS 4 device that has no special hardware builtin(cellphone, barcode scanner, keyboard attachment), it has a color screen, and available ROM dumps.

-## Warning:

-There are multipule versions of the m515, only the 1x16mb version is supported, all other ROMs present are for archival only.
-I will not provide support for any other ROM than "palmRoms/Palm m515/rom(1x16mb).bin", use them at your own risk, due to memory layout changes RAM corruption is to be expected!

 ## What about accessorys?

 The Palm keyboard attachment will likely be emulated later on so the PC keyboard can be used on text fields.